 2nd Grade I was born and raised in Texas and have had the blessing of being involved in church my whole life.
 My parents have always been good, faithful Christians and have taught me to be the same.
 I was saved when I was 14 years old at church camp with my youth group.
 My husband and I met in high school and started dating my sophomore year, we have been together ever since.
 We have grown up together in our faith and many stages of life.
 He has supported me throughout my education and is a huge reason I am where I am today.
 I graduated from Sam Houston University and am extremely excited to join the Legacy family and make a difference in a child’s life!
 My absolute favorite verse is Romans 8:31 What, then, shall we say in response to these things?
 If God is for us, who can be against us?

-Pre-Kindergarten I married my God given match in April of 1997.
+Pre-Kindergarten I married my wonderful husband in April of 1997.
 We have been blessed with four lovely children and a life of happily ever after.
 We first heard of Legacy while it was in the making, through our friends at church.
-We began with Friday electives then started full time in 2007.
+We began with Friday electives and then started full time in 2007.
 Legacy was a perfect blend between school and home for our family and continued to allow us to be heavily involved in our children’s education.
 God has blessed me with a heart and desire to teach children along with the patience and understanding of young minds.
-I have devoted a large part of my life in the service of Early Childhood Development.
+I have devoted 25+ years in the service of Early Childhood Development.
 I believe showing love and respect to a child is the foundation in building a confident and well-rounded individual.
 I enjoy spending time and exploring new things with my husband and children.
-One of my favorite pastimes is spending time with friends and family.
+One of my favorite pastimes is listening to Christian Fiction through audio books.
 I also enjoy organizing just about anything and making lists.
-I love gardening and reading when I have the time.
-My favorite Bible verse is Matthew 19:14 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
-NIV This reminds us of Christ’s love for simplicity and innocence and also portrays Jesus as the loving, tender Savior He is.
+I love the verse, Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
+Matthew 19:14 NIV.
+This reminds us of Christ’s love for simplicity and innocence and also portrays Jesus as the loving, tender Savior He truly is.
 His interaction with the children shows us how they were drawn to Him and how comfortable they were in His presence.
 Every life matters to God!